Lower Merion and Narberth Pollinator Pathway

 The Pathway will also benefit our streams.
 In developed neighborhoods like ours, buildings, roads, driveways, and sidewalks prevent stormwater from absorbing into the ground and channel it away to streams, causing flooding.
 Turf grass – which has thick, shallow roots – has a similar effect.
 Native plant root systems grow to a range of depths and loosen compacted soil, allowing more water to absorb and reducing flooding.
 Native trees are particularly effective, because their roots can handle large amounts of water.
 As a bonus, tree canopies direct water towards their trunks, so less stormwater lands on nearby surfaces.

-We are selling Pollinator Pathway signs to spread awareness.
-The signs are appropriate for any Pathway garden, whether you are new to gardening or have been providing habitat for years.
+Pollinator Pathway signs are appropriate for any Pathway garden, whether you are new to gardening or have been providing habitat for years.
 You do not need to purchase a sign to join the pathway but if you are interested, use the button below.

-To learn more about native plants, visit Michelle Detwiler’s site Wild About Native Plants and the Conservancy’s What to Plant page – which features Michelle’s lecture from the spring.
-If you have any questions, email Tom@lmconservancy.org.
+To learn more about native plants, visit Michelle Detwiler’s site Wild About Native Plants and the Conservancy’s What to Plant page – which features one of Michelle’s lectures.
+If you have any questions, email [email protected]